burrsutter/skupper-gateway/README.md

 ## Expose laptop services

-Create the configuration/definition file to define which services will be re-routed
+Create the configuration/definition file to define which services will be exposed to the overall Skupper network

 ```
 cat <<EOF >  localhost-services.yaml